LiberTEM/LiberTEM/docs/source/dataset.rst

 +-------------------------------------------------+----------+---------+----------+----------+
 Creating your own dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can generate your own dataset in the following way
+Random data can be generated in the following way.
+It should be kept in mind that the data generated in this way can only be used for simple testing as it has no physical significance.

 .. code-block:: python